This is part one of a two-part series focusing on Skyline support capabilities.

 If you are not a TAM Customer (and you really should be – read the IDC Total Economic Impact Report), feel free to book a no-cost session with our Skyline Task Force.
 You’ll get a VMware Skyline Expert to help you take Skyline to the next step, whether that’s understanding what it can do for you, getting it installed, or understanding some of the findings within your own environment.

-Stay tuned for part two where I’ll discuss Skyline Health Diagnostics, the latest evolution of the Skyline portfolio.
+Stay tuned for part two of this series where I’ll discuss Skyline Health Diagnostics, the latest evolution of the Skyline portfolio.